eraybasar/pesdk-docs/_guides/html5/v5/introduction/demos.md

 ---

-Wether you just want to learn to use PhotoEditor SDK or just see what can be build with it, we are providing some example integrations.
+Whether you just want to learn to use PhotoEditor SDK or just see what can be build with it, we are providing some example integrations.

 ## Support for Demos